-I grew up on a hobby farm with German Shepherds that were part of our everyday activities and were the best companions.
+I grew up in Pitt Meadows, BC on a hobby farm with German Shepherds that were part of our everyday activities and were some of my best friends.
 I knew from a very young age that I wanted to do something that involved animals but especially dogs.
 It was not until after being married and our last child of 6 children was born in 1996 that we acquired our first family dog – a golden retriever named Goldie.
-I took her to an obedience school to socialize and have some fun with her but was appalled at the way this particular school interpreted ‘training a dog’, a valued member of our family and knew there was a better way.
+I took her to an obedience school to socialize and have some fun with her but was appalled at the way this particular school interpreted ‘training a dog', a valued member of our family and knew there was a better way.
 I spent the next couple of years attending different training schools, reading every book and watching every video I could get my hands on.
 I also started giving private, in-home lessons and for free of charge taught two, 8 week classes of 8 students each.
-In September 2000 I officially opened up BernerGold Dog Training.
+In September 2000 I officially opened up Bernergold Dog Training.

-In 1999 I became a member of Canadian Kennel Club, 2001 Canadian Association of Professional Pet Dog Trainers, 2004 Canadian Association of Rally Obedience, and in 2005 was certified by Animal Behavior & Training Association.
+In 1999 I became a member of the Canadian Kennel Club, 2001 Canadian Association of Professional Pet Dog Trainers, 2004 Canadian Association of Rally Obedience, and in 2005 was certified by Animal Behavior & Training Association.
 I have attended seminars by Cheryl Smith, Dr. Ian Dunbar, Sue Sternberg, Lisa Wright, Dr. Jennifer Messer, Donna Duford, and Dr. Shelley Breadner.
 I have also attended clinics for competition obedience, agility, herding, Rally, tracking, drafting and Tellington Touch.
 In 2007 I received certification from CKC to be an Evaluator for the Canine Good Neighbor test.
-I was the Project Leader for 12 years of our local 4H club, Haney Horse & Hound teaching showmanship, obedience and agility.
-Although no longer a leader, I still enjoy volunteering when I can, working with the kids and their dogs.
+I continue to attend seminars, clinics and even competition classes as I enjoy the challenge and work to keep my training skills up to date.
+I was the local 4H Project Leader for the Haney Horse & Hound Club for 14 years and volunteer trainer for 17 years teaching showmanship, obedience and agility.

 My goals as a trainer are to help people see the bond/relationship they can have with their dogs, to have all dogs be a Canine Good Neighbor and valued member of their family.
 Training methods are positive, motivational, and non-aversive.